 Table 1.
 The design space for VIBGETs consists four main categories with factors and properties.

-Contextual interactions
+Contextual Interactions

 Contextual interactions have been widely explored in the ubiquitous computing community.
 A comprehensive survey can be found in [ref.].
 In the context of touch interactions, a variety of interaction techniques have been proposed to allow tabletops to respond differently upon what cause a touch event [ref.] or which user touches it [ref.].
 In contrast, Magic Finger [ref.] triggers contextual actions based on the object the user touches.
 The device uses a miniature RGB camera to distinguish different objects based on the texture of the objects.
 Other approaches use material’s optical properties to distinguish the objects the sensor touches [SpecTrans, Harrison].
 Similar to Magic Finger, these sensors in their current form are too big to be worn in everyday life.
 Wrist-worn IMU sensors have also been used in context-awareness applications.
 For example, Object Hallmarks [ref.] uses the IMU sensor in a wrist band to identify the user who is using a home appliance.